Seattle University School Of Law’s Incubator Program

 Benefits Offered To Incubator Grantees

-Essential to the strength and success of the program is the mentorship of Stan Perkins, director of the Seattle University School of Law Incubator Program and a prestigious attorney with more than 35 years of experience.
-He is a 1985 alumnus of the law school and a successful personal injury attorney in Seattle.
+Essential to the strength and success of the program is the mentorship of Stan Perkins, director of the University School of Law Incubator Program and a prestigious attorney with more than 35 years of experience.
+He is a 1985 alumnus of the law school and a successful personal injury attorney.
 His commitment and tremendous support helped to launch and sustain the Incubator.
 As a mentor for the incubator lawyers, Perkins offers guidance on the business side of lawyering and meets with the program participants regularly to encourage them and check on their progress.

 These sessions cover topics ranging from business management to marketing, from using social media to training in practice skills such as discovery and depositions.
 In addition, all practice areas are welcome.
 Past participants have specialized in everything from criminal defense, family law, consumer, estate planning, immigration, entertainment law and personal injury, to name a few.